Iwasaki Yanosuke

 Baron Iwasaki Yanosuke (岩崎 彌之助) was a Japanese banker, businessman, investor, and politician.
-After his brother Yataro's death in 1885, he succeeded as the president of Mitsubishi, one of Japan's largest conglomerates (zaibatsu).
+After his brother Yataro's death in 1885, he succeeded to the presidency of Mitsubishi, one of Japan's largest conglomerates (zaibatsu).
 He served as the 4th Governor of the Bank of Japan (BOJ).
-He was created a Baron in 1900; and he was a member of Japan's House of Peers.
+He was created a Baron in 1900, and he was a member of Japan's House of Peers.

 Early life

 Iwasaki was born in Kōchi Prefecture.
 He was the brother of Iwasaki Yatarō, the founder of Mitsubishi.
 He was educated at the Tokyo Imperial University and at the University of Pennsylvania in Philadelphia.

 Career

 In 1885, Iwasaki became the second president of Mitsubishi.
 As the head of Mitsubishi, he purchased Marunouchi from the government in 1890.
-Marunouchi has since evolved into one of the most important business districts in the country, with 20 of the Fortune Global 500 companies headquartred there in 2021.
+Marunouchi has since evolved into one of the most important business districts in the nation having 20 Fortune Global 500 companies headquartered there in 2021.

-He was succeeded as the president of Mitsubishi by Hisaya Iwasaki, the male heir to the founder Yataro in 1894.
+He was succeeded in 1894 as the president of Mitsubishi by Hisaya Iwasaki, the male heir to founder Yataro.

 Iwasaki was Governor of the Bank of Japan from November 11, 1896—October 20, 1898.